 Limit: 20 students

 Everyone negotiates, and lawyers negotiate more than most people.
-The purpose of this course is twofold: To study and practice effective negotiating strategies and techniques and to prepare students for the School and Regional ABA Negotiation Competitions.
+The purpose of this course is to study and practice effective negotiating strategies and techniques, and also to prepare students for the School and Regional ABA Negotiation Competitions.

-The National Competition could either be held in conjunction with the ABA mid-year meeting on January 23-29, 2019 in Las Vegas or around the first weekend in February in Chicago.
+The National Competition will be held in late January or early February.
 Any student team that places first in the Regional Competition will be invited to participate in the National Competition.
 Any student team that places second may be invited to participate in the National Competition.
-Any students competing in the National Competition will be eligible to enroll for an additional credit hour in the Spring Semester 2019.
+Any students who compete in the National Competition will be eligible to receive an additional credit hour in the Spring Semester.

 Skills: negotiation, analysis